Disclaimer: I do not own Harry Potter even a little tiny bit.

 Obviously she saw the look of outrage on my face, because she immediately backtracked.
-"I'm not talking about the grades, I just mean you never do anything spontaneous or rebellious.
+"I'm not talking about the grades, or saying that you studying is a bad thing, I just mean you never do anything spontaneous or rebellious.
 You are the poster child for following the rules, and you just immediately reject any change in routine.
 Would it kill you to liven up a little bit?"
 Well, I knew there was a reason Alice was only my second best friend.
 Avy always sees from my point of view, she likes routine just as much as I do.
 Alice is more… Reserved when it comes to following the rules.
 I have half a mind to just walk away from my mirror and let Alice sit there looking at my blank walls for hours.

 Am I really that predictable?
 I mean, sure I always wake up and 6:42 exactly, and I hand my homework in a day early, already proofread twice, and I have never been to a party even though I get my fair share of invitations, and I've never been on a date because relationships would affect my schoolwork and… Okay maybe I'm just a tad predictable.
 But order is key to life!